originphp/framework/README.md

 The login the username is `demo@example.com` and password is `origin`.

 # Docker
-My prefered method over the years has been using VirtualBox, with this the server setup/installs are done through a checklist, and this eliminates problems when running code on different servers such as development, staging and production.
-That said I feel the way forward for a development setup is through docker and its disposable containers.
-I plan to include a server installation script for the staging and production servers on DigitalOcean or AWS, which mimics the docker development container.
+My preferred method over the years has been using VirtualBox, with this the server setup/installs are done through a checklist, and this eliminates problems when running code on different servers such as development, staging and production.
+That said, I feel the way forward for a development setup is through docker and its disposable containers.
+I plan to include a server installation script for the staging and production servers on DigitalOcean or AWS, which has the same setup as the docker development container.

 The app is docker ready, just install [docker desktop](https://www.docker.com/products/docker-desktop) then go into the project directory and type `docker-compose build` this will build the docker container, you only need to do this once (and any time you make changes to the docker configuration files).